jessefalzone/jesse.cafe/content/blog/icons-and-svgs/index.md

 +++
-title = "Windows 95 Icons and SVGs" date = 2024-06-04
+title = "Windows 95 Icons and SVGs" date = 2024-06-06
 draft = false
-description = "A dive into Windows 95 icons, ICO files, and SVGs.
-Also showcasing a tool to convert ICOs to SVGs on the command line."
+description = "A dive into Windows 95 icons, ICO files, SVGs, and a tool I made to convert ICOs to SVGs on the command line."

 [taxonomies]
-tags = ['windows 95', 'icons', 'ico', 'svg']
+tags = ['ico', 'icons', 'svg', 'windows 95']

-[extra]
-image = "/static_images/my-computer-0.png"
 +++

 <style>